 While the U.S. Department of Veterans Affairs does not recommend cannabis as a treatment option in PTSD for veterans, growing studies indicate that there are plenty of upsides to using marijuana as a supplemental part of treatment.
 As with all things, caution and moderation are key when testing PTSD and marijuana for the first time.
 Cannabis can lessen PTSD symptoms, but as with any treatment, one must be careful.

 How can Ozark MMJ Cards help?

 Are you grappling with symptoms of PTSD?
 If you want to explore marijuana to manage your symptoms, you may be able to!
-PTSD is one of eighteen qualifying conditions for medical marijuana in Arkansas, and similar rules apply in other states, too.
+PTSD is a qualifying condition for medical marijuana in Arkansas and similar rules apply in other states, too.

 Spend a few minutes taking our free, easy-to-use PTSD test.
 Our qualified medical staff will help you to determine if you might qualify for a medicinal marijuana card.
 When done, we will email you the evaluation results and guidance in booking an appointment with us for your medical marijuana certification.
 Understand your options when it comes to PTSD and marijuana; contact us today.